AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

 # WTF Solidity Tutorial: 6.
-Reference Type, Array & Struct
+Array & Struct

 Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "WTF Solidity Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.